ygemici/osz/docs/howto5-install.md

 ### Install a package

+In order to install a package that was not previously on the computer, use

 ```sh
 sys install (package)
 ```

 ### Remove a package

+If you decide that an application is no longer useful, you can delete it by issuing

 ```sh
 sys remove (package)
 ```

-Next time we'll see how to use the [user interface](https://github.com/bztsrc/osz/blob/master/docs/howto6-interface.md).
+Next time we'll see how to manage [services](https://github.com/bztsrc/osz/blob/master/docs/howto6-services.md).